HananiahKao/mars-portal-ar/README.md

 ## Installation

-1. Clone this repository
+1. Clone this repository: `git clone https://github.com/HananiahKao/mars-portal-ar.git`
 2. Open the `marsportal.swiftpm` file in Xcode
-3. Build and run on your iPad
+3. Build and run on your iPad with LiDAR

+## 3D Models

+The project includes the following 3D models:
+- **Astronaut**: An authentic astronaut 3D model from Apple's AR Quick Look gallery
+- **Mars Terrain**: A 3D model representing the Martian landscape (using Apple's Lego Falcon model as placeholder)
+- **Scientific Station**: A station model for interactive examination (using Apple's RetroTV model as placeholder)

 ## License